oiccpress/simpleUsers/README.md

-# Simple users import for OJS
+# Simple users import/export for OJS

 This allows for a CSV file to be input, and for the columns to be mapped to various OJS User properties.
 It then produces an XML you can use the built-in OJS User import tool in order to action.

 Note: you need to patch pkp-users.xsd to say `<element ref="pkp:user_groups" minOccurs="0" maxOccurs="1" />` otherwise this doesn't work

+You can also generate a CSV file with all of the users of the selected journal.

 ## OICC Press in collaboration with Invisible Dragon